-Cyber Security jumped to a top ten issue for every business and industry in 2015.
+Cyber Security jumped to a top ten issue for every business and industry in recent years.
 All large enterprises are now dramatically increasing their investments in cyber security due to the high-profile attacks this past year.
 The hackers know this and are now adding small and midsize businesses (SMBs) to their attacks as fast as possible.

 Many executives are struggling on how to evaluate their cyber security technology and best practices.
 The following is a Cyber Security Checklist with the top 10 projects you should implement immediately to increase your business protection and reduce your company risk.

 Cyber Security Checklist - Top Ten Basic Projects

 Most employees still write passwords on yellow stickies and place them on or in their desks at the office and at home.
 They typically use a couple of poorly designed passwords on all their business and personal accounts.
 Password Managers are applications that create, store encrypted passwords and enter them for each employee.
 They also help your employees create very strong passwords for each business application.

 Cyber Security Employee Training

 Employees are not aware of most cyber security best practices.
 You should establish annual cyber security training for all existing and new employees.
 Well trained employees are one of the least expensive and fastest way to help protect your company.

 Invest in Remote Wipe Services for all Mobile Devices

 Millions of Smartphones are lost or stolen each year.
 You don't want your company data and password access to your company found and used by the criminals.
 There are many vendors that can provide a service to find or wipe clean all the info on your employee smartphones and other mobile devices.

 Upgrade Internet Routers and Firewalls to Real-time Firewall Monitoring & Reporting